This post covers the GST payment dates for 2023 and provides a guide to the GST/HST credit program in Canada.

-- Form RC151, GST/HST credit application for individuals who become residents of Canada if you don’t have children
+- Form RC151, GST/HST credit application for individuals who become residents of Canada if they don’t have children

-- Form RC66, Canada Child Benefit Application form if you have a child
+- Form RC66, Canada Child Benefits Application form if you have a child

 Simply complete the applicable forms and mail them to the CRA tax office closest to you for processing.